-We are currently using a fixed term 12-month electric contract at £0.18832 per kWh which is average based on our location in the UK.
-In the past 10 years energy prices have risen over 50%.
-There have been warnings that the energy prices may increase by an additional 30% in 2022, so with this in mind we decided to try to reduce our annual consumption further and investigate additional generation options.
+We are currently using a fixed-term 12-month electric contract at £0.18832 per kWh, which is the average based on our location in the UK.
+In the past 10 years, energy prices have risen over 50%.
+There have been warnings that energy prices may increase by an additional 30% in 2022, so with this in mind, we decided to try to reduce our annual consumption further and investigate other generation options.

 Solar Upgrade Plans

-We are considering upgrading our existing 10-year-old 500w PV solar panels and removing the solar thermal hot water panel and replacing with 3.2kW solar PV panels and a hybrid inverter and battery system.
+We are considering upgrading our existing 10-year-old 500w PV solar panels, removing the solar thermal hot water panel, and replacing it with 3.2kW solar PV panels and a hybrid inverter and battery system.

-Due to the extra weight this would add to the roof structure we will need to have the 120-year-old roof wooden beams reinforced.
+Due to the extra weight, this would add to the roof structure, we will need to reinforce the 120-year-old wooden roof beams.

-As this will need to be done from the outside the existing slates and insulation removed and additional timber fitted to each.
+This will need to be done outside the existing slates, insulation removed and additional timber fitted to each.

-We have spoken to a local builder who specialises in roofs we may have to put all the planned solar upgrades on hold until the price of wood and other materials decreases, and availability improves as there are currently shortages across the building industry and prices are over 100% higher than previous years.
+We have spoken to a local builder who specialises in roofs.
+We may have to put all the planned solar upgrades on hold until the price of wood and other materials decreases and availability improves.
+There are currently shortages across the building industry, and prices are over 100% higher than in previous years.

 New 28 port network switch with 10Gb

-With our current TP-Link 48 port 1Gb switch we are only using half the ports and 4 x 10Gb ports on the MikroTik switch.
+With our current TP-Link 48 port 1Gb switch, we only use half the ports and 4 x 10Gb ports on the MikroTik switch.

-As the Synology Diskstation and the workstation computers are not running at night the switch was unused for around 9 hours each day but still consuming standby power and with half of the 48 1Gb ports not being used the switches internal circuits still used power for these as well.
+As the Synology Diskstation and the workstation computers are not running at night, the switch was unused for around 9 hours each day but still consuming standby power, with half of the 48 1Gb ports not being used, the switch's internal circuits still used power for these as well.

-We created a spreadsheet of all our current network devices and allowing for expansion we found that we could use a smaller single rack mounted network switch with 24 x 1Gb ports and 4 x 10Gb SFP+ slots for the two NAS drives and our 2 main workstation computers.
+We created a spreadsheet of all our current network devices, allowing for expansion, and we found that we could use a smaller single rack-mounted network switch with 24 x 1Gb ports and 4 x 10Gb SFP+ slots for the two NAS drives and our 2 main workstation computers.

 All other devices could continue to use 1Gb network ports as before.

-As we have had good experiences with TP-Link switches and hardware in the past we decided to purchase a single replacement switch which would meet all our requirements and have a lower power consumption.
+As we have had good experiences with TP-Link switches and hardware in the past, we decided to purchase a single replacement switch that would meet all our requirements and lower power consumption.

-We found the TP-Link TL-SG3428X JetStream which is a 24-Port Gigabit L2+ Managed Switch with 4 10GE SFP+ Slots which we could use with our existing fibre converters and would be a direct replacement for our existing two network switches and costs £174.32 ex VAT (£209.19 including VAT).
+We found the TP-Link TL-SG3428X JetStream.
+A 24-Port Gigabit L2+ Managed Switch with 4 10GE SFP+ Slots, which we could use with our existing fibre converters and would be a direct replacement for our existing two network switches and costs £174.32 ex VAT (£209.19 including VAT).

-The new switch was ordered from Broadband Buyer and it arrived the following day.
+The new switch was ordered from Broadband Buyer and arrived the following day.

-The switch has a USB serial console port which allowed us to connect to console and set the switches IP address with the remaining configuration completed via the web-based UI.
+The switch has a USB serial console port, allowing us to connect to the console and set the switch's IP address, with the remaining configuration completed via the web-based UI.

-The 10Gb switch and 48 port switches were removed from the network rack and all existing cables removed from the patch panel to allow the installation of the new switch.
+The 10Gb and 48 port switches were removed from the network rack, and all existing cables were removed from the patch panel to allow the installation of the new switch.

 The new switch was installed, and the patch cables reconnected to the patch panel as required.

 We have 12 network cables running from the patch panel to the loft workshop, but we only need two network cables for the computers and 4 for the test equipment.
-As all the loft computers and devices are using a 1Gb connection we decided to use just three of the ports on the new switch for the loft and install a basic 16 port network switch in the loft which is powered on when the main bench power is enabled.
+As all the loft computers and devices use a 1Gb connection, we decided to use just three of the ports on the new switch for the loft and install a basic 16 port network switch in the loft, which is powered on when the main bench power is enabled.

 New Network Power Consumption

-With the new network switch installed alongside our other network cupboard equipment we found that the power consumption had dropped to 29.9W during the daytime and 27.6W at night.
+With the new network switch installed alongside our other network cupboard equipment, the power consumption had dropped to 29.9W during the daytime and 27.6W at night.